JavaScript Animations

 Using Easing Functions

 Easing functions make animations look more natural by varying the speed of the animation.
+They typically expect a normalized progress value between 0 and 1.
 Here’s an example using an easing function to animate the square:

 <head>